flemay/3musketeers/examples/lambda-go-serverless/README.md

-# Golang Serverless Example
+# Lambda Go Serverless Example

-A Lambda written in Go using The 3 Musketeers.
+This example illustrates how to use the 3 Musketeers to build, test, and deploy a [Lambda written in Go](https://github.com/aws/aws-lambda-go) using [Serverless Framework](https://serverless.com).

-The [Go](https://golang.org) application is a very simple API that returns a message to a GET request.
-[Serverless Framework](https://serverless.com) is being used to deploy the application to AWS which will create an API Gateway and a Lambda.
+The [Go](https://golang.org) application is a very simple API that echos the value of the environment variable ECHO_MESSAGE on a GET request.

 ## Prerequisites